Nakayama-Yuki/Nakayama-Yuki/README.md

 - 👋 Hi, I’m @Nakayama-Yuki
-- 👀 I’m interested in ...cat and action game.For example,cyber punk2077 and Ghost of Tushima.
+- 👀 I’m interested in ...cat and game.For example,genshin impact and cyber punk2077,pokemon sleep.
-- 🌱 I’m currently learning ... web-accessibility.
+- 🌱 I’m currently learning ... front-end tool.For example,ubuntu and npm,react.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...